SUMMARY

 • ACTIVE PERIOD: Mostly active during the day

-• KEY ID FEATURES: Light brown or olive body with dark brown and yellow/white diamond patterns, heavy body and orange on top of the head
+• KEY ID FEATURES: Light brown or olive green body with dark brown and cream colored or white diamond patterns, heavy body and red on top of the head

 • BEHAVIOR: Aquatic, may be found perched above deep pools and slow moving streams